Sealing

 What is Sealing?

-In 2018, "Clean Slate" law expanded opportunities for sealing.
+In 2018, the "Clean Slate" law expanded opportunities for sealing.
 Clean Slate is the first law in the nation to automatically seal certain criminal records from public view.
-In addition, more types of offenses are eligible for sealing under this law.
+Additionally, more types of offenses are now eligible for sealing under this law.
 This includes some first-degree misdemeanors, which can now be sealed through petitions.

 Who is Eligible for Sealing?